-The Early Church Fathers had no problem referring to Mary as the Mother of God.
+The Early Church Fathers referred to Mary as the Mother of God.
 They saw it as a natural consequence of the Incarnation.
 The title has more to do with Jesus than Mary.
 It is an affirmation that Jesus was indeed God and not merely human as some had claimed.
-Mary’s cousin Elizabeth understands this perfectly: “Filled with the Holy Spirit, [she] cried out in a loud voice and said, ‘Most blessed are you among women, and blessed is the fruit of your womb.
+Mary’s cousin Elizabeth understood this: “Filled with the Holy Spirit, [she] cried out in a loud voice and said, ‘Most blessed are you among women, and blessed is the fruit of your womb.
 And how does this happen to me that the mother of my Lord should come to me?”
 (Luke 1:41-43).
 Filled with the Holy Spirit she refers to Mary as “The mother of my Lord.”
 Jesus is Lord because He is God.
 The mother of my Lord is the mother of my God or simply put, the mother of God.

 The Virgin Mary, being obedient to